officialdharam/prgsbots/README.md

 *Note:* You can use the Cortana prebuilt apps in case you are trying to write a personal assistant bot and hence you won't need specialized trainings.

-##Step 3 - Writing your bot brain
+##Step 3 - Writing your bot's brain
 This is the piece where you actually require to code something.
 Once a user types in a sentence and LUIS resolves it into Intents and Entities then someone needs to define the actions/responses which needs to be taken based on the Intents.

 For e.g. If you ask the bot for the orders of customer ABC Corporation, then LUIS will resolve it into a possible Intent say GetOrderDetails and the Entity would be ABC Corporation.
-Fetching the actual order from some endpoint/datastore is
+Fetching the actual order from some endpoint/datastore and serve it back to the user is what you do in this piece.

+That precisely means that you can do the following here:
+* Write the intent handlers here.
+* In case more information is requried to fulfil the intent, you would write the prompts here to ask for the required information.
+* Respond back to the user
+* Manage information in sessions
+* Make backend calls to data stores or endpoints